 Removing and Preventing Black Tartar

 Dental hygienists and other dental professionals can remove black tartar, and good oral care and regular dentist visits help prevent it from returning.
 Dental professionals remove tartar with hand tools (dental scalers) and ultrasonic instruments, which cause microvibrations that break down the crystallized material.
-Missouri College explains that a dental hygienist can also apply a paste to polish the teeth, discouraging plaque to attach to the tooth surface.

 Black tartar on teeth is unpleasant, but it is not difficult to get rid of.
 Treating tartar is straightforward, and it prevents dental problems from worsening.
 Visit your dentist for a professional cleaning if you suspect you have black tartar.